-If you're near the airport, head over to Final Approach for beer battered cod, breaded perch, baked cod or breaded or broiled walleye served with french fries or potato pancakes, cole slaw, rye bread and home-made tartar sauce.
-Or opt for one of the other seafood based entrees including salmon picatta, coconut breaded shrimp or broiled tilapia.
+If you're near the airport, head over to Final Approach for beer battered cod, breaded perch, baked cod or breaded or broiled walleye served with fries or potato pancakes, coleslaw, rye bread and homemade tartar sauce.
+Or opt for one of the other seafood based entrees including salmon piccata, coconut breaded shrimp or broiled tilapia.

 3086 S. 20th St., (414) 643-6995

-This casual south side pub offers up beer-battered cod, great coleslaw and potato wedges.
-You can also choose from shrimp offerings and a "fishwich."
+This casual South Side pub offers up beer-battered cod, great coleslaw and potato wedges.
+You can also choose from shrimp dishes and a "fishwich."